 CHAdeMo – The CHAdeMo socket system is a communication-enabled DC voltage system that can transmit very large amounts of current of up to 62.5 kW (up to 200 A), primarily to enable rapid charging.
 It is not compatible with Type 1 or Type 2 connections and was previously favoured primarily by Japanese manufacturers.

-Combined Charging System (CSS) – CSS sockets are communication-enabled and enhance Type 2 sockets in the form of two additional power contacts and a rapid-charging function.
+Combined Charging System (CSS) – CSS sockets are communication-enabled and enhance Type 2 sockets with two additional power contacts and a rapid-charging function.
 They support AC and DC charging with up to 170 kW (up to 200 A).
-In practice, though, the value is more likely to be 50 kW.
+In practice though, the value is more likely to be 50 kW.